DonChong2000/TodayILearn/Generic skills/Learning/Why Don't We Learn From Our Mistakes.md

 **The most powerful singal to rewire your brain is starvation**.
 Our brain know we screw up when we can't find food anymore, as our brain evolved for survival.

-Today's society we are inhibiting the starvation and fastnig signal that induce neurogenesis.
+Today's society we are inhibiting neurogenesis in teh hippocampus as no matter how many mistake we make, we are still getting high calorically dense food.

+# How do you fast?
+- Low carbohydrate intake, will help induce neurogenesis.
+- 1800 Calories a day will probably start to induce these neur
+- Excercise